 Graduates are engaged by one of the two departments on a fixed term contract.
 The program runs for 18 months with a provision for permanent appointment to the department following successful completion of the first 12 months of the program.

-Graduates are employed under the Public Service and Government Officers General Agreement 2014 at Level 3, which at June 2016 is $67,896 per annum plus 9.5% superannuation.
+Graduates are employed under the Public Service and Government Officers General Agreement 2017 at Level 3, which is $69,896 per annum plus 9.5% superannuation.
 Salary increases are reviewed regularly and increments paid annually to the top of the increment range.

-The program offers a number of three month rotational placements across the three departments with the possibility to work in other Government departments.
+The program offers a number of rotational placements across the two departments with the possibility to work in other Government departments.
 The rotations are individualised and designed to provide exposure to each department’s diverse operations, while also providing an opportunity to develop valuable skills and experience.